Early Life and Education of Mike Pence: A Complete Timeline

 In 1994, Pence called himself Catholic in a news piece.

-By 1995, Pence and his family had joined an evangelical megachurch, the Grace Evangelical Church.
+By 1995, Mike Pence and his family had joined an evangelical megachurch, the Grace Evangelical Church.

-In 2000, Al Gore presided over his own defeat.
-Pence was inspired by Al Gore presiding over his own defeat twenty years earlier during the 2000 presidential election, when Pence was a newly-elected member of Congress.
+In 2000, Pence, then a newly elected member of Congress, was inspired by Al Gore presiding over his own defeat during the 2000 presidential election.

 During an interview in 2002, Pence stated that he would not have dinner alone with a woman other than his wife.

-In 2009, when asked if he believed in evolution, Pence stated that he believes that God created the heavens and the earth.
+In 2009, when asked by Chris Matthews if he believed in evolution, Pence said he believes God created the heavens and the earth.

 In 2013, Pence said his family was "kind of looking for a church".